FTC26532/FTC26532.github.io/our-team/index.md

 > "Our goal as a team is to try to make sure that everyone is doing something, and something they want to be doing."

-Our team, **The Happy Haptic Doctors**, is made up of seven middle schoolers assisted by two coaches.
+Our team, **The Happy Haptic Doctors**, is made up of eight middle and high schoolers assisted by two coaches.
 All of us live along the borders of New Hampshire and Vermont, yet go to the same school.
-Most of our members did FLL in 2022, so we decided to do it again.
-As we started to talk about our Innovation Project, we focused on our shared interests of Music and Sports.
+Most of our members attended FLL in 2022-24, and traveled to Houston, TX for FLL World Competition.
+For high school we decided to attend FTC, and in 2025, we attended te NE FTC Competition, winning first in our division.

 ---